September 12th, 1957, was a Thursday. It was day 255 of 1957. The decade was the Fifties.

 Looney Tunes

-Toys and games that were popular on this date in 1957.
+Toys and games that were popular in 1957:

 The Frisbee